microsoft/fluentui/packages/react-slider/Spec.md

 ## Background

-The Slider component allows users to quickly select a value (or range) by dragging an icon across a bar.
+The Slider component allows users to quickly select a value by dragging an icon across a bar.
 It is often used when setting values with a relaxed precision such as audio volume and screen brightness.

 ## Prior Art